-Mobile optimization means to ensure that visitors accessing web from mobile devices do not have to struggle while finding and reading the content of your website.
+Mobile optimization involves ensuring that visitors who access the web from their mobile devices do not have to struggle to find and/or read the content on your website.

-With every passing year people are getting more and more dependent on their mobile phones and tablets for almost everything they do online (reading, searching, shopping, socializing, paying bills and lots more).
-And in this scenario, having a website that is not designed to account for different mobile screen sizes, functionalities and load times is like purposely pushing your users away.
+With every passing year people are getting more and more dependent on their mobile phones and tablets for almost everything they do online (reading, searching, shopping, socializing, paying bills, and plenty more).
+So in this scenario, having a website that isn’t designed to adjust to different mobile screen sizes, functionalities and load times is equivalent to deliberately pushing potential clients away.

-In 2017, marketers have great opportunities for connecting with this large-segment of targeted users simply by making sure their websites are optimized for mobile.
+In 2017, marketers had many opportunities to connect with this larger segment of targeted users simply by making sure that their websites are optimized for mobile devices.

-For example: Google introduced AMPs open source to create mobile friendly version of websites that are easier to index and faster to load while using eight times less data.
+For example: Google introduced the Accelerated Mobile Pages open source initiative in order to help motivate developers to create mobile friendly versions of websites that are easier to index and faster to load, while using eight times less data.
 Such mobile versions are also known to rank higher on Google search results even on a desktop.
-Not necessary AMPs alone do the job, such preference of Google for mobile friendly websites calls wix, shopify, wordpress and other website builders into action and develop websites that are compatible for all sort of mobile devices.
+However, AMPs are only part of the picture, since such preferences from Google for mobile friendly websites call wix, shopify, wordpress and other website builders into action in order to develop websites that are compatible with all kinds of mobile devices.

 Targeting Voice Search

-The popularity of personal search assistants like ‘Siri and Cortana’ and launch of new tools for voice search on PC by chrome have changed the way Google searches are performed.
+The popularity of personal search assistants like ‘Siri and Cortana’, as well as the launch of new tools for voice search on a PC by means of Chrome have changed the way Google searches are being performed.

-In December 2015, a survey conducted by Mindmeld discovered that around 60% of respondents were using voice search on their mobile phones.
-And ever since, there is a continuous rise in the popularity of voice search tools.
-It is estimated that by 2020, voice search can contribute to over half of all user searches.
-Therefore, next year 2017 brings the biggest opportunity for search marketers in voice search.
+Back in December 2015, a survey conducted by Mindmeld discovered that around 60% of respondents were using voice search on their mobile phones.
+And ever since, there has been a continuous rise in the popularity of voice search tools.
+It is estimated that by 2020, voice search will contribute to over half of all user searches.
+Therefore, 2017 brought a substantial opportunity for search marketers when it came to voice search.

-Here is an example: When a user searches for a salon over voice search, he would probably say, ‘find a salon near me.’
-As a result, he will get the business directory listings of all the salons in his local area.
-So, the online business listings which were not showing much benefit in SERPs for quite some time are now potential of bringing more business with the popularity of voice search.
+Here is an example: When a user searches for a salon over voice search, she would probably say, ‘find a salon near me.’
+As a result, she will get the business directory listings of all the salons in her local area.
+So the online business listings which were not showing much benefit in SERPs for quite some time now have the potential of attracting more business with the popularity of voice search.

 Creating Dense Content

 Flooding the web with content is now an outdated marketing strategy.
-Web is full of resourceful information for almost every topic under the sun.
-Users are overwhelmed of repeatedly reading same info written in the similar style.
-And looking at this difference in the user behaviour and the devices they use to explore web on the go, Google is now expected to modify the search in a way that users do not have to surf through unnecessary information and be able to quickly land at the precise info they need.
+The Internet is full of resourceful information for virtually every topic under the sun.
+Users can get annoyed with repeatedly reading the same material, just written in a slightly different style.
+And considering this change in many people’s behaviour, as well as the devices they are using to explore the net on the go, Google is now expected to modify these searches accordingly.
+All of this in a way where users won’t have to surf through unnecessary information and be able to quickly land on the precise content they need

-In 2017, Google and other search engines may start preferring the websites with an improved content strategy.
-It means those websites/webpages that do not move around the information just to keep user busy and rather immediately solve the user query by providing useful information to the point.
-So, unlike now, marketers would need to focus on creating short and dense content that delivers useful information to readers in shortest reading time.
+In 2017 Google and other search engines started preferring websites that have a markedly improved content strategy.
+This is referring to websites that don’t aimlessly provide information just to keep the users busy, rather than immediately addressing the user’s query by presenting useful information that gets to the point.
+So marketers would need to focus more on creating short and efficient content that delivers useful information to readers in the shortest amount of viewing time.